 In Iu mode, the network should prolong the PS signalling connection if the mobile station has indicated a follow-on request pending in ATTACH REQUEST.
 The network may also prolong the PS signalling connection without any indication from the mobile terminal.

-The MS, receiving an ATTACH ACCEPT message, stores the received routing area identification, stops timer T3310, reset the GPRS attach attempt counter, reset the routing area updating attempt counter, enters state GMM-REGISTERED and sets the GPRS update status to GU1 UPDATED.
+The MS, receiving an ATTACH ACCEPT message, stores the received routing area identification, stops timer T3310, resets the GPRS attach attempt counter, resets the routing area updating attempt counter, resets the service request attempt counter, enters state GMM-REGISTERED and sets the GPRS update status to GU1 UPDATED.